ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

 ---
 layout: post
-title: Bootstrap an application with authentication via Firebase
+title:  How to bootstrap an application with authentication using Firebase
 date: 2019-10-31
 header_image: public/app-development-tutorial.png
 header_position: top